-- 1 Open the Find pane and type in "horsehead".
-Starry Night Pro 4.5 should list the Horsehead Nebula. - 2 Double-click on the Horsehead Nebula's entry in the list, to centre on this object. - 3 Now use the Field of View slider to zoom in to a field of view of about 20' (20 arcminutes), so that the Horsehead Nebula almost fills the screen.
+1 Open the Find pane and type in "horsehead".
+Starry Night Pro 5.0 should list the Horsehead Nebula.

+2 Double-click on the Horsehead Nebula's entry in the list, to centre on this object.

+3 Now use the zoom buttons in the toolbar to zoom in to a field of view of about 20' (20 arcminutes), so that the Horsehead Nebula almost fills the screen.